natydasilva/SpICE_COST/README.md

 # SpICE: An interpretable method for spatial data

-This repo contains all the needed code and data to reproduce the paper SpICE: An interpretable method for spatial data sent to Computational Statistics Journal.
+This repo contains all the needed code and data to reproduce the paper SpICE: An interpretable method for spatial data under review in Computational Statistics Journal.

 ## Reproducible materials